keystone-enclave/keystone/docs/source/Getting-Started/RISC-V-Background.rst

 .. note::

   Keystone is based on the lastest stable ISA specification at the time of writing (User 2.2 and Priv.
 1.10).
+  This document only contains high-level ideas of several components in the privileged ISA.
-  For more information, please refer to `RISC-V Spec Documentations <https://riscv.org/specifications/>`_.
+  For more details, please refer to `RISC-V Spec Documentations <https://riscv.org/specifications/>`_.

 RISC-V Privilieged ISA
 -----------------------------------